Song

 — SCMP News (@SCMP_News) August 24, 2017

 The classic color of Ru is a very pale blue-green jade imitation.
-A specimen in very good condition is for sale on April 4 in Hong Kong by Sotheby's.
-This is a washer of 13.5 cm in diameter that could be used to rinse the brushes after writing.
-The form is also interesting.
+A washer 13.5 cm in diameter in smooth texture and very good condition was sold for HK $ 208M from a lower estimate of HK $ 60M by Sotheby's on April 4, 2012.
 The edge is pinched in six locations, simulating the petals of a flower.

 The Huizong emperor, whose political incompetence led to the downfall of the Northern Song, was arguably the most important art lover of all time.
 At the beginning of Xuanhe, the sixth and final era of his reign, he had a catalog prepared of his collection, listing 6,391 paintings by 231 artists.